 Op Art That Pops!

-Your students can explore these two artistic phenomenon with our Op Art screen printing lesson!
-Our free Art lesson plan, including images, step-by-step directions, and a materials list, walks you through the set-up and execution process of creating colorful screen prints in the Homage to the Square style.
+Your students can explore these two artistic phenomena with our Op Art screen printing lesson!
+This free art lesson plan includes images, step-by-step directions, and a materials list.
+We walk you through the set-up and execution process of creating colorful screen prints in the Homage to the Square style.

 Students explore the effects of adjacent colors and experiment with optical illusion.
 They will use the same style that intrigued Albers and inspired Andy Warhol.
 Their finished pieces are perfect for class critiques and conversation.

 View the Homage to the Square art lesson plan!
 Suitable for grades 6-12.